 My four year old can do it with some help, my six year old can do it independently, and my eight year old especially loves building her own programs.

 Here are a few things I love about CodeSpark:

 - You can use it on a tablet or computer or phone.
 My girls do it either on one of the laptops or on our Samsung Galaxy tablet.
 I love that pretty much no matter what you device you have, CodeSpark will work on it.

 - You don’t have to be able to read to use it.
 This is a tricky thing with many coding programs for younger children – they just can’t really manage them by themselves.
 I love that CodeSpark is completely visual so that if you have a pre-reader or a struggling reader, they’re still completely able to use CodeSpark.

 - You can have up to three child accounts with one membership.
-I’m getting a SMOKING deal with CodeSpark because for $5, I got basically the whole summer worth of coding practice for my three girls.
 You can create up to three separate accounts so three different children can move at their own pace and do their own projects.

 - It teaches GREAT problem-solving skills.
 I love watching my girls figure out how to make a program work through trial and error and troubleshooting.
 It’s even fun for me!

 - It makes coding and STEM feel fun and engaging.
 It’s a huge priority at our house for our girls to feel comfortable and capable in math and science and technology subjects and CodeSpark is a wonderful way for them to begin engaging in these subjects at early ages.